 Frequently asked questions

-Cacti are not toxic, but most species do have spines which can still do a fair amount of damage.
+Most cacti are not toxic, but they do have spines which can still do a fair amount of damage.
 For this reason, do your best to keep your cacti away from curious house pets to prevent them from having an encounter with sharp cactus spines.

-Cactus spines are not poisonous and they don’t contain venom.
-Larger spines can hurt a lot though and, if they become imbedded in skin, they can cause infection.
+Cactus spines are not poisonous, but a few cactus species contain toxins that can cause skin irritation and other symptoms.
+Larger cactus spines can hurt a lot too, especially if they become imbedded in the skin and can cause infection.
 So, if you or your pet gets pricked by a cactus, be sure to remove the spine and follow proper first aid measures.

 Compared to many houseplants, cacti are relatively safe for homes with cats and dogs.
 Some of the best choices for pet-friendly homes are cacti with no spines, such as the spineless varieties of dragon fruit.